sontungexpt/witch-line/docs/COOKBOOK.md

   | `fun(self, session_id): ThemeAwareStyle \| SepStyle \| string \| nil` | A function that returns a highlight group.
 This can be used to create dynamic styles based on the current state of the component. |
   | `string`                                                              | A highlight group name to be applied to the right part of the component.                                                          |

   **Description**: The highlight style to be applied to the right part of the component.
 It can be a static highlight group or a function that returns a highlight group.
 If not provided, the default highlight group will be used.
-The function can be used to create dynamic styles based on the current state of the component, this accepts the `context` field as the second argument, and `static` as the third argument, so you can use those values to determine the style dynamically.

   **Example**: